Are Dashboard Cameras Legal in the USA?

 Dash cams are becoming increasingly popular in the USA, and it’s not hard to see why.
 They can be used to get footage you otherwise couldn’t when driving (at least not safely), act as a form of insurance in an accident, and even be used to create a safer driving experience, such as to be used as a backup camera.

-Chances are, all the above are appealing to you, but if you’re considering purchasing a dash cam, there are some things you should know about dash cams, and dash cam laws in the United States.
+Chances are, all the above are appealing to you, but if you’re considering purchasing a dash cam, there are some things you should know about dash cams, and dash cam legality by state.

 In a hurry?
 Here’s our top picks

-Check the legality of dash cams in your state (alphabetical order):-
+Check out dash cam legality by state (alphabetical order):-

 Different Types of Dash Cams